Hamad Medjedovic: 2023: First ATP semifinal, NextGen champion

 In July, Medjedovic made his Wimbledon debut, where he qualified again.
 He lost to Christopher O'Connell in the first round of the main draw.

 Ranked No. 183, as a qualifier, he reached his first ATP semifinal at the Swiss Open Gstaad.
 He beat Zhang Zhizhen in the first round, Dominic Thiem in the second and fourth seed Yannick Hanfmann in the quarterfinals in straight sets.
 He lost to the eventual champion Pedro Cachin.

 In August, Medjedovic entered the US Open qualifying where he lost in the first round in three tight sets to Borna Gojo.

 In September, he won his fourth title on the ATP Challenger Tour in Mallorca, defeating Harold Mayot in the final.
 As a result, he moved into the top 125 on 11 September 2023.

-He was granted a wildcard for the Astana Open, where he reached the quarterfinals with wins over seventh seed Laslo Djere in the first round and wildcard Alexander Shevchenko in the second.
+Medjedovic was granted a wildcard for the Astana Open, where he reached the quarterfinals with wins over seventh seed Laslo Djere in the first round and wildcard Alexander Shevchenko in the second.
 Next he defeated fourth seed Jiří Lehečka in straight sets, to reach his second career semifinal, for the biggest win of his career thus far.
 In the semifinals, he lost to the fifth seed Sebastian Korda in three sets with three tiebreaks.
 In November, he qualified for the 2023 Next Generation ATP Finals and won the title, unbeaten in all five matches, defeating top seed Arthur Fils in the final, thus becoming the lowest-ranked champion in tournament history at world No. 110.

 2024: Italian third round, first ATP final

-He made debut at a Masters 1000 at the 2024 Mutua Madrid Open after qualifying for the main draw and recorded his first win at this level over Aleksandar Kovacevic.
+Medjedovic made his debut at a Masters 1000 at the 2024 Mutua Madrid Open after qualifying for the main draw and recorded his first win at this level over Aleksandar Kovacevic.
 At the next Masters, the Italian Open, he reached the third round for the first time at this level, also after qualifying, defeating Alexei Popyrin and 30th seed Alejandro Davidovich Fokina but lost to second seed Daniil Medvedev.

 He qualified for the main draw of the 2024 French Open, once again losing in the first round.

 At the 2024 Belgrade Open where he received a wildcard, he reached his maiden final with wins over third seed Francisco Cerúndolo and compatriot Laslo Djere.
 Medjedovic lost the final to Denis Shapovalov.